rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Engineering & Technology, Jain University.
 Before joining Samagra, Nikhil set up India's first radical mime entity, PunchTantraa.
-Post that, as part of the Teach for India Fellowship he worked in low-income schools in Hyderabad and Bengaluru as a school teacher.\n\nAn opportunity to create impact at scale through better governance brought him to Samagra.
+Post that, as part of the Teach for India Fellowship he worked in low-income schools in Hyderabad and Bengaluru as a school teacher.
+An opportunity to create impact at scale through better governance brought him to Samagra.
-      Currently he leads the Skill India engagement.
+      Currently he is part of the Mission Prerna engagement in Uttar Pradesh.
     image: /img/Nikhil.jpg
     linkedInProfile: 'https://www.linkedin.com/in/nikhil-nadiger'
     name: Nikhil Nadiger
-    project: Skill India
+    project: Mission Prerna
   - bio: >-
       Pragya hold a Bachelor's degree in Economics from Miranda House, University of Delhi.
 She has previously interned at CollarFolk, a start up